google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 1. Return the previous node (`prev()`)
 1. Return the next node (`next()`)

-For example, to get the first stack on the workspace using a workspace node we can use the below code.
+For example, use the below code to get the stack node from a workspace node.
 ```js
 const stackNode = workspaceNode.in();
 ```

 ## Change the marker look
-The `Blockly.blockRendering.MarkerSvg` class contains the logic for drawing cursors and markers.
-The  `Blockly.blockRendering.MarkerSvg` class decides what to draw depending on the current node the cursor or marker is holding.
+The `Blockly.blockRendering.MarkerSvg` class contains the logic to draw cursors and markers.
+The  `Blockly.blockRendering.MarkerSvg` class decides what to draw depending on the current node the cursor or marker holds.

-We are going to create a new custom marker that will change the look of cursors and markers when they are on a block.
+Create a new custom marker that will change the look of cursors and markers when they are on a block.

 ### Create a custom marker svg
 Add the below code to your `custom_marker_svg.js` file.